CrickDataChallenge/github-introduction/README.md

 ![github.com develop branch](./images/web_develop_hello.png)

-## Downloading the repository locally on the crick HPC cluster ##
+## Downloading the repository locally on the compute cluster ##

 Now that we have written a script, we want to test it to make sure it works before we merge the `develop` branch into the `main` branch.
-We will do this on the crick HPC cluster.
+We will do this on the compute cluster.
 You should already have access to a login node.

+**Note:** The command line steps below are not just valid for a compute cluster, they can also be used from Linux desktops and from macOS.

 To clone a github repository from the command line, we need to use the command `git clone` followed by the URL of the repository.
 To find that URL, we can look at the repository on the web and click the green **Code** button.

 ![Web Code URL](./images/web_download_https.png)

 This gives us a URL like this: `https://github.com/FrancisCrickInstitute/data-challenge-hello-world.git`.
 The command is then `git clone https://github.com/FrancisCrickInstitute/data-challenge-hello-world.git`.
 Let's try it.
+(The `module load` step below might not be necessary depending on your setup)

 ```bash
 $ module load git